RTSII/spr-hoa/README.md

 ## Features

+**2025-07-27 Update:**
+- All major CSS and TypeScript errors have been fixed (OwnerInbox.tsx, Directory.tsx, index.css)
+- The build now completes successfully
+- Directory and Inbox are fully functional and luxury-branded
+- The project uses a solo admin model for maximum control and privacy-first resident directory controls
+- See DEV_SERVER_TROUBLESHOOTING.md for troubleshooting

 - **Secure Authentication**: Unit number and HOA account verification system
 - **Dashboard**: Personalized home page with quick access to all features
 - **Calendar**: Interactive community calendar with events and activities